sethbrenith/v8dbg/src/architecture.md

 This extension is layed out as follows:

-- The `v8.{cpp,h}` files in this directory interoperate with the V8 postmortem debugging API.
+- The `v8.{cc,h}` files in this directory interoperate with the V8 postmortem debugging API.
 This is written to only depend on the standard library.
-- The `object.{cpp,h}` files in this directory provide the integration between the WinDbg specific APIs and the generic V8 source files.
+- The `object.{cc,h}` files in this directory provide the integration between the WinDbg specific APIs and the generic V8 source files.
 This code can read raw bytes in memory and return WinDbg representations of objects.
-- The `extension.{cpp,h}` files in this directory provide implementations for the CreateExtension and DestroyExtension methods the generic extension files in the root directory require, and provide the integration with the above source.
+- The `extension.{cc,h}` files in this directory provide implementations for the CreateExtension and DestroyExtension methods the generic extension files in the root directory require, and provide the integration with the above source.